AnikaMahesh/LiveGreenAndCreate/README.md

-Anika's Community Project on the best way to live.
+What is the best way to live?
+Live green!
+How?
 It's simple..

 1. Live well - Strive to be green as you do everyday things
 2. Create/Contribute